Learn About Personal Bankruptcy in Canada –

 Most debt is erased when a person is discharged from bankruptcy, except for the following:

-* Damages levied by a court for intentionally inflicting bodily harm or sexual assault;
+* Damages levied by the court for certain serious crimes;

-* Student loans if the bankruptcy is filed prior to or within ten years after the finish of studies.
+* Student loans if the bankruptcy is filed prior to or within seven years after the finish of studies.

 What Does bankruptcy cost?